Learn to troubleshoot water well problems quickly!

-The Electricity Bill has Skyrocketed
+4. The Electricity Bill has Skyrocketed

-When a pump wears out, or becomes blocked with sand, silt or iron bacteria it needs to work much harder than if it was in good shape.
+When a pump wears out or becomes blocked with sand, silt, or iron bacteria, it needs to work much harder than if it was in good shape.

-Water Quality Has Changed
+5. Water Quality has Changed

-Dissolved gasses or bubbles in the water
+6. Dissolved gasses or bubbles in the water

-In some cases, the water level is fine and there aren’t any cracked pipes or fittings.
-Some ground water tables do contain various types of gas.
-These gases may be dissolved within the water, yet later come out of solution and trigger water to spurt or sputter out of the tap.
+The water level is fine in some cases, and there aren’t any cracked pipes or fittings.
+Some groundwater tables do contain various types of gas.
+These gases may be dissolved within the water, yet later come out of the solution and trigger water to spurt or sputter out of the tap.

-Pressure Switch and Pump Continuously Cycles On and Off
+7. Pressure Switch and Pump Continuously Cycles On and Off

-If the valve fails water streams back down the well and the pressure switch turns the pump on again.
-This on and off cycle may occur every few minutes and essentially allow the well pump to run practically 24 hours a day, causing a high power bill.
-Replace the check valve and the problem is solved.
+If the valve fails, water streams back down the well, and the pressure switch turns the pump on again.
+This on and off-cycle may occur every few minutes and essentially allow the well pump to run practically 24 hours a day, causing a high power bill.
+Replace the check valve, and the problem is solved.